-Once the group has been formed and a topic selected, the next step is to draft a formal project proposal outlining:
+Once the group has been formed and a topic selected, the next step is to draft a formal 3-5 page (single spaced, single column) project proposal outlining:

 - 1. A discussion of the problem motivating the project [What do we want to address with this project?] - 2.
-A short literature review addressing how this problem fits in with the relevant literature [How have others looked at this problem, if someone previously has?] - 3.
+A short literature review (3-5 sources with appropriate citations) addressing how this problem fits in with the relevant literature [How have others looked at this problem, if someone previously has?] - 3.
 A description of the data involved in the problem and addressed in the solution [What data will we use in our problem?] - 4.
 A proposed solution intended to solve the identified problem [How do we want to solve the problem involving the above data?] - 5.
-An outline and description of the project components necessary to complete the project

-[What steps do we need to accomplish to solve our problem?]

-- 6. A description of any existing progress towards completing the project [What have we done so far?] - 7.
+An outline and description of the project components necessary to complete the project [What steps do we need to accomplish to solve our problem?] - 6.
+A description of any existing progress towards completing the project [What have we done so far?] - 7.
 A remaining timeline for the successful completion of the project [What do we still need to do, and when will we do it?]

 Importantly, each proposal should contain enough details to motivate the project and demonstrate that it can be feasibly completed before the final deadline.
 However, given that it is only a proposal, it will probably contain some uncertainty and lack all of the complete details of a final report.
-Proposals should be a minimum of 3 pages and a maximum of 5 pages long (single spaced, single column).